etshy/TLS-reader2/README.md

 - the chapter folder name is digits only, as the name will be used in chapter select input.
 - the comics/manga pages are only number as the filename (without extension) will be used to order the page and to populate the page select input.

+# Customization
+Search the images in the html and css files to replace them the reader is really light and don't have any sort of admin part to control that

 ==========================
 # TODO